Connect : Meet Our Rabbis

 Meet Rabbi Nikki

 Recently named by the Jewish Forward as one of America's Most Inspiring Rabbis, Rabbi Nikki Lyn DeBlosi is passionately dedicated to pluralist Judaism, feminism, and LGBTQ rights.
 She holds a BA in Women’s Studies from Harvard University and both an MA and a PhD in Performance Studies from NYU.
 She has taught in the Religious Studies, Performance Studies, and Expository Writing Departments at NYU and loves both formal and informal teaching.
 While she works intimately with the Reform and Queer Jewish communities, Rabbi Nikki also oversees the "big picture" and visioning for Shabbat and holidays here at the Bronfman Center.
 A convert to Judaism, Rabbi Nikki is particularly happy to discuss spiritual change, doubts, and questions… but she’s also happy to talk pop culture, science fiction, HBO’s Girls, Buffy the Vampire Slayer, and Game of Thrones.
 Study with her in her popular JLF Course, "Sex Love and Romance."
-Rabbi Nikki lives in Ditmas Park, Brooklyn, with her wife Rachel and their sons Ilan and Ethan.
-Email Nikki!
+Rabbi Nikki lives in Ditmas Park, Brooklyn, with her wife Rachel and their young sons Ilan and Ethan.
+Email Rabbi Nikki!
+Email Rabbi Nikki!